John Welch and Stammers is committed to high quality legal advice and client care.

 PO Box 6806

 about your complaint.
-Any complaint to the Legal Ombudsman must usually be made within 6 months of the date of our final written response on your complaint but for further information, you should contact the Legal Ombudsman on 0300 555 0333 or at email@example.com
+Any complaint to the Legal Ombudsman must usually be made within 6 months of the date of our final written response on your complaint and generally not more than one year from the date of the act you are complaining about or the date when you should have realised there was an issue to complain about, but for further information, you should contact the Legal Ombudsman on 0300 555 0333 or at firstname.lastname@example.org

 With regards to your bill, there may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.

 We are committed to providing an efficient and reliable legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.